 - Owner operated with over thirty years experience

 - American Eagle is the only windjammer licensed for international voyages.
-Cruises have ranged from Lunenburg, NS to tall ship events in Boston and New York
+Trips have ranged from Lunenburg, NS to tall ship events in Boston and New York

-- She has won the Mayor’s Race for the Esperanto Cup in Gloucester eleven times
+- She has won the Mayor’s Race for the Esperanto Cup in Gloucester twelve times

 - Correctly restored with a paneled main cabin, wood galley range, and authentic small boats for you to use while we are at anchor

 What to Expect

 Board the night before sailing and tour the ship with her experienced, five-member crew.